Russia and Energy

 With , natural gas and nuclear resources, Russia remains a major energy player sitting between Europe and Asia on the geopolitical world map.

-1. Pipelines, a symbol of Russia's energy wealth
+1. Pipelines, a Symbol of Russia's Energy Wealth

 As a large-scale supplier of oil and gas thanks to its immense Eurasian reserves, Russia has developed extensive, cross-country energy transportation networks, stretching from snow-covered Siberia to the wide plains of Central Asia and European Russia.
-This photo shows interlacing pipelines carrying oil from the Kharyaga field.
+This photo shows interconnected pipelines carrying oil from the Kharyaga field.

 3. Looking eastward